Scusemua/Telegram-Arcade-Game-Bot/README.md

 - Click the correct one **before time runs out** to score a point!
 - A wrong click or timeout ends the game.

+_See the bottom of this README for a video preview of the game._

 ---

 ## 🚀 Features